zxkane/sdk-python/CONTRIBUTING.md

    ```bash
    pre-commit install -t pre-commit -t commit-msg
    ```
-   This will automatically run formatters and convention commit checks on your code before each commit.
+   This will automatically run formatters and conventional commit checks on your code before each commit.

 3. Run code formatters manually:
    ```bash